Jennifer Bogdan, P.Ag., CCA

 Chemical Control

 Seed Treatment: The most effective option for chemical control is to use an insecticidal seed treatment.
 Currently, only two active ingredients, both neonicotinoids, offer protection against pea leaf weevil: imidacloprid (Stress Shield® 600, also a component of Trilex® EverGol® SHIELD) and thiamethoxam (Cruiser Maxx® Vibrance® Pulses).
-Label registrations differ for peas and faba beans between the products, so it is best to consult the respective crop protection company representative for recommendations on product use.
+Label registrations differ between peas and faba beans, so it is best to consult the respective crop protection company representative for recommendations on product use.

-Research conducted on pea seed treated with thiamethoxam showed a 50 per cent reduction in foliage feeding, but only 15 to 30 per cent of adult weevils became intoxicated from ingesting treated foliage.
-Of these, 85 per cent of the adults died and the remaining woke up after a few days and resumed feeding.
+Research conducted on pea seed treated with thiamethoxam showed a 50% reduction in foliage feeding, but only 15–30% of adult weevils became intoxicated from ingesting treated foliage.
+Of these, 85% of the adults died and the remaining woke up after a few days and resumed feeding.
 The main benefits from the seed treatment came from delayed egg-laying by females (by up to one week), fewer eggs laid by each female, and only half of the larvae surviving on nodules of treated plants.
 However, if high weevil populations exist, there may still be a yield decrease even when a seed treatment is used, due to the sheer amount of larvae remaining.

-As with all seed treatments, coverage of the seed is crucial to maximize the performance of the product.
-Proper application equipment is recommended in order for accurate rates to be applied.
+As with all seed treatments, coverage of the seed is crucial to maximize the product’s performance.
+Proper application equipment is recommended to ensure accurate rates are applied.

-Foliar Insecticide: Foliar applications should only be attempted if the economic threshold has been reached.
-Foliar insecticides are applied at the early growth stages (two to three above-ground nodes) in order to prevent egg laying.
+Foliar Insecticide: Foliar applications should be made only if the economic threshold has been reached.
+Foliar insecticides are applied at early growth stages (two to three above-ground nodes) to prevent egg-laying.

 If there are notches on the expanded leaves but not on the clam leaves, the weevils have likely already laid their eggs and spraying an insecticide at this time will not be of any benefit.
-Unwarranted insecticide applications will have a negative effect on beneficial ground beetles, as well as other enemies, keeping other potential insect pests in check.
+Unwarranted insecticide applications will negatively affect beneficial ground beetles and other enemies, helping keep other potential insect pests in check.

 Biological Control

 Two generalist carabid ground beetle species may attack pea leaf weevil in Saskatchewan.
 Bembidion quadrimaculatum (L.) is a very small (approximately 3 mm) beetle that eats small insect eggs at or near the soil surface.
-This species was found to the be largest consumer of pea leaf weevil eggs during a lab study (Figure 9).
+This species was the largest consumer of pea leaf weevil eggs in a lab study (Figure 9).
 Pterostichus melanarius (Illiger) is a larger (greater than 12 mm) beetle that will eat smaller beetles.
-Peak activity of this beetle coincides with peak emergence of new generation weevils, which may help reduce the overwintering population (Figure 10).
+The peak activity of this beetle coincides with the peak emergence of new-generation weevils, which may help reduce the overwintering population (Figure 10).
 However, field studies are needed in the Prairies to fully understand which natural enemies are having the most impact on the pea leaf weevil.

 Cultural Control